dct2012/4wm/README.md

     * add keyboard use.
   * pretty print.
     * make sure it also works for messengers other than dzen2.
+  * make a "placeholder"
+    * I sometimes make use xterm (a window) just to manipulate how windows will be tiled.
   * add a command to invert the current windows color.

 ***MISC***